“All the ends of the earth shall remember and turn to the Lord, and all the families of the nations shall worship before you.” Psalm 22:27 ESV

 We must understand the tides of our times and specifically the nature of the spiritual warfare taking place around us through the influence and deception of the political and religious spirit.
 We must go beyond the chaos ensuing this nation ensuring that we are in step with the Holy Spirit and that no other spirit of this world—specifically the political and religious spirit—corrupts our course or causes us to step falsely.

 These past four or more years have revealed that we are a deeply divided, polarized nation.
 President Abraham Lincoln at the close of the Republican State Convention on on March 4, 1865, Lincoln said “a house divided against itself cannot stand,” regarding the issue of slavery in the 1850’s.
 1 He understood that the nation could not move forward if the issue of slavery was not addressed and eradicated.
 We should heed his words today.
-There are issues within America that need to be resolved according to God’s justice.
+There are issues within America that need to be resolved according to God’s just and righteous standards.

 Jesus made a similar statement in Matthew 12:25-27, “Every kingdom divided against itself is brought to desolation, and every city or house divided against itself will not stand.
 If Satan casts out Satan, he is divided against himself.
 How then will his kingdom stand?”

-Twenty-twenty has been a tumultuous years with the onset of Covid-19, the loss of thousands of American lives, racial tensions, protesting, looting, etc. If we remain divided among political parties, how will we be able to stand as “one nation under God” to address the issues facing this nation today?
+Twenty-twenty has been a tumultuous year with the onset of Covid-19, the loss of thousands of American lives, racial tensions, protesting, looting, etc. If we remain divided among political parties, how will we be able to stand as “one nation under God” to adequately address the issues facing this nation today?